GM-PSA to announce purchasing pact soon

 "So far the entire focus of the alliance has been Europe and I expect that to continue for some time," GM's South America chief Jaime Ardila told reporters at an event ahead of the Sao Paulo Auto Show's media preview.

-Under their alliance announced in February, in which GM took a 7 percent stake in Peugeot, the two car makers aim to save $2 billion (1.2 billion pounds) annually within five years from purchasing, logistics, and joint development of new vehicles and technologies.
+Under their alliance announced in February, in which GM took a 7 percent stake in Peugeot, the two car makers aim to save $2 billion annually within five years from purchasing, logistics, and joint development of new vehicles and technologies.

 Referring to the purchasing agreement, in which both companies pool purchasing as a way to cut costs, GM Chief Executive Dan Akerson told reporters on Sunday: "There will be announcements later this month, early next month on that."